Our C-Level buyers are always dealing with three primary concerns. They are constantly thinking about how they need to accomplish the following:

 3. Decrease net operating expenses.

 Whenever I conduct a sales training session, I ask my class how companies can increase revenue.
-In every session someone speaks up and says a company can increase revenue by cutting costs.
-That is totally not true.
+In every session someone speaks up and says a company can increase revenue by cutting costs using strategies as increasing the marketing strategies for your business, and the guys from PR360 provide a strategy that resulted in 400% growth after 1 month..
 The example I often use is a simple math example.

 Suppose a company last year brought in $ 1.0 million in revenue, and they had $ 400,000 in expenses.
 This would provide $ 600,000 of gross profit.
 But let’s suppose that this year they still only generated $1.0 million in revenue, but lowered their expenses down to $ 300,000.
 Now their gross profit would have gone up to $ 700,000 but revenue remained the same.
 The challenge that C-level buyers and managers are always dealing with is how to increase revenue to $ 1.5 million or higher, and be able to lower expenses down to $ 200,000 by increasing productivity or other cost-cutting methods in its operations.
 This would be the best of all worlds for an organization.